PETER J. GALASSO

 Peter's resume includes over thirty years of litigating cases involving immensely significant legal challenges.
 In one of his groundbreaking cases entitled Brim v.
 Combs, Peter represented world-renowned entertainer, Sean "P. Diddy" Combs in a Mount Vernon, NY Family Court proceeding where the Petitioner sought an upward modification of P. Diddy's child support obligation for the parties’ son.
-Rather than permit Ms. Brim’s attorney cross-examine his celebrity client for months about his otherwise confidential financial information, Peter’s unique defense was predicated not on his client's ability to pay support, but on his child’s provable "reasonable" expenses.
-Because Peter's client did not testify, the Family Court initially slammed him with an award of $35,000 per month that was based on a veritable wish list.
+Rather than permit Ms. Brim’s attorney the opportunity to cross-examine his celebrity client for months about his otherwise confidential financial information, Peter refused to produce P-Diddy for a deposition and did not allow him to testify at trial, over which the news media was salivating.
+Peter’s unique defense was predicated not on his client's ability to pay support, but on his child’s provable "reasonable" expenses.
+Because Peter's client did not testify, the Family Court initially slammed him with an award of $35,000 per month that was based on a veritable wish list of expenses.
 In response to media inquiries, Peter called the decision “patently unreasonable” and promised that a successful appeal would follow.
 It did.
-The Appellate Division slashed the Family Court award almost in half and this case set the standard for similar high-income cases throughout New York State, ruling that all child support award determinations must be governed by the child's reasonable needs as opposed to being set based on the wealth of the payor parent.
+The Appellate Division slashed the Family Court award almost in half and this case set the standard for similar high-income cases throughout New York State in ruling that all child support award determinations must be governed by the child's reasonable needs as opposed to being set based on the wealth of the payor parent.

-Many cases that Peter has tried to verdict have also had an effect on the legal landscape.
-In one of Peter's "Landmark Cases" involving a marital estate worth over $80 million, the Court found that the husband’s business was worth $50 million.
+Many cases that Peter has tried to verdict have had a lasting effect on the legal landscape.
+In one of Peter's landmark cases involving a marital estate worth over $80 million, the Court found that the husband’s business was worth $50 million.
 However, in response to Peter’s minimization of the wife’s contribution toward the growth of that business, the trial judge awarded the wife only 20% of the value of the business, despite the fact that the parties had been married for over 25 years.
 The Appellate Division affirmed that 20% award, stating in pertinent part:

-This particular case has become an oft-cited precedent in any case where a litigant argues for departure from the customary 50-50 equitable division of the marital estate.
+The Baron case has become an oft-cited precedent in any case where a litigant argues for a departure from the customary 50-50 equitable division of the marital estate.

-Over the course of Peter’s career, he has authored approximately thirty (30) articles and opinions, most of which were published by the New York Law Journal, which is the only significant daily legal news publication in New York State.
+Over the course of Peter’s career, in addition to his frequent lectures before his colleagues, he has authored approximately thirty (30) articles and opinions, most of which were published by the New York Law Journal, which is the only significant daily legal news publication in New York State.
 Many of Peter’s articles either helped better clarify the law or identified logical incongruences in how a particular law was being applied.